THE OTHER TOUR

 1. Head to the ferry terminal: There are several ferry terminals in Istanbul that have regular services to the Princes’ Islands, but the most commonly used are located in Kabataş, Beşiktaş on the European side and Bostanci on the Asian side.

 2. Buy a ferry ticket: Tickets can be purchased at the terminal.
-As of my knowledge cut-off in September 2021, Istanbul uses a contactless card system called IstanbulKart for public transportation.
 You can purchase and load these cards at machines located at major transit points.
 The card can be used for multiple passengers, simply swipe it once for each passenger.

 3. Board the ferry to Princes’ Islands: The ferry ride usually takes about 1.5 to 2 hours, depending on which island you’re going to and which terminal you’re leaving from.
 The ferries usually stop at all four of the inhabited islands: Kınalıada, Burgazada, Heybeliada, and the largest and most popular, Büyükada.